shivalikorgaonkar/election-blog/content/note/2024-10-06-election-blog-5-demographics/index.md

 **2024 Election Model**

 Using the simple average of voter turnout and relevant demographic variables, the data below summarizes how each party would perform among the 15 swing states.
+The table shows that the significant indicators give Kamala Harris an edge in winning the presidential election.

 ```
 ## # A tibble: 2 × 3
-##   winner         n    ec
+##   Winner     States `Electoral Votes`
 ##   <chr>       <int>             <dbl>
 ## 1 Democrat       12               202
 ## 2 Republican      3                87
 ```

 **Sources**